renuo/applications-setup-guide/google_apis.md

 # Google APIs

 * If you need Google APIs in your project (e. g.
-Google Maps or Google+) proceed to the [Google Cloud Console](https://console.cloud.google.com).
+Google Maps) proceed to the [Google Cloud Console](https://console.cloud.google.com).

 * Create a project named `[project-name]` under the renuo.ch organisation and use that project for all your environments.